kirillgenets/js-design-patterns/patterns/structural-patterns/adapter/README.md

 - makes it difficult to replace methods of the **Adaptee** class.
 To do this you will need to create a subclass of the **Adaptee** and make the **Adapter** refer to this class, but not to the **Adaptee**;

 ## Our example

+In the file [adapter.js](https://github.com/kirillgenets/js-design-patterns/blob/master/patterns/structural-patterns/adapter/adapter.js) we are implementing an adapter, that will adapt new engines for old cars.